TheBalkanDev/Treasure/README.md

 #### Download:
 Get the Plugin [Poggit Dev](https://poggit.pmmp.io/ci).
 It's a Dev Build, it can contain Issues.

-### I will over-write it...